mchorse/reads/content/metamorph-changelog.md

 ## Metamorph 1.1.7

 This is a small patch update which is mostly oriented toward Blockbuster's compatibility.

+**Compatible** with McLib `1.0`.
+It doesn't mean that future versions of McLib would be incompatible, but older versions are most likely incompatible.

 * Added `mclib` library mod as a dependency
 * Added morph merging API